 Change control tool

 Where you are driving the plan and actively tracking progress, using a separate baseline to assess change impact can be very helpful.
 Take a copy of the project plan and then assigning a “change request” baseline.
-This baseline is the image of your project without the change.
+This is the image of your project without the change.
 Then you plan in your change in your plan, including effort and costs.

 When to change a baseline